-The Canadian Review of Comparative Literature/Revue Canadienne de Littérature Comparée; six volumes of the project "Towards a History of the Literary Institution in Canada"; The Library of the Canadian Review of Comparative Literature; Bulletin-A Publication of the African Literature Association: IGELnews-Newsletter of the International Society for the Empirical Study of Literature; In the home page of the Institute an International Directory of Comparatists; a Cumulative Bibliography of Comparative Literature; a Cumulative Bibliography of Works in the Systemic and Empirical Approach to Literature and Culture.
+The Canadian Review of Comparative Literature/Revue Canadienne de Littérature Comparée; six volumes of the project "Towards a History of the Literary Institution in Canada"; The Library of the Canadian Review of Comparative Literature; Bulletin-A Publication of the African Literature Association; IGELnews-Newsletter of the International Society for the Empirical Study of Literature.
+On the home page of the Institute, an International Directory of Comparatists; a Cumulative Bibliography of Comparative Literature; a Cumulative Bibliography of Works in the Systemic and Empirical Approach to Literature and Culture.

-234.20 Surgical-Medical Research Institute
+Surgical-Medical Research Institute

-See §101.2.6 of this Calendar.
+See §90.2.6.

-234.21 Telecommunications Research Laboratories (TRLabs)
+Telecommunications Research Laboratories (TRLabs)